 MDDV, Inc. dba Asher College, a California Corporation, was founded in 1998 and has been providing quality education since January 2, 1999.
-The President is David Vice.

-Asher College is located at 1215 Howe Avenue, Sacramento, CA 95825.
+The President and owner is David Vice.
+Asher College is located at 1215 Howe Avenue, Suite 101, Sacramento, CA 95825.
 Branch locations were added in 2010, Asher College, 6029 W Charleston Blvd, Las Vegas, NV 89146-1116 and in 2012, Asher College, 9330 LBJ Freeway, Dallas, TX 75243.

 Asher College originally provided instruction for computer careers to include networking and database management.
 In 2004, the institution expanded its program offerings to include allied health courses.
-In 2012, Asher College expanded to Associate Degree Programs.
+In 2012, Asher College offered eight (8) Degree Programs.
 The decision to add programs was predicated on meeting the growing labor market demands.

-In 2020 Asher College permanently modified the method of delivery to offer Interactive Distance Learning (IDL) for some programs which has no on-campus attendance obligation as well as a new Hybrid model which does have an on-campus obligation.
-All students are welcome and encouraged to work on campus.
+In 2020 Asher College permanently modified the method of delivery to Hybrid model which has an on-campus obligation.
 This has provided unprecedented flexibility to our students in how they attend school and allowed Asher to meet the demands of an ever-growing virtual world.